shawndibble/ultima/content/Sessions/5 - The Interrogation.md

 [[Ba'dr]] goes to a the mage's guild on his own to find some information about the attack.
 Even though we killed some of 'their members', he returns fine with no answers.

 We then go to a seer named Agatha to look into the mind of [[Ba'dr]], but the seer falls into a coma that is of celestial origin.
-Even [[Thumper]] is unable to heal Agatha and his god
+Even [[Thumper]] is unable to heal Agatha and his healing is blocked by his god.

+We stay the night

+## Noteables

+> [!INFO] We reach level 9